JocysCom/UMQF/MORA/analysis/enders-game/entities/peter-wiggin-actions.md

 Group size: ~6 Billion.
 Total = **+82.5**

 ### 2 Valentine - manipulation

+Context: Peter manipulated Valentine into participating in his scheme, forcing her into a role she disliked and binding her to him.

 - ΔOS = -0.01 (Forced into a role she dislikes, tied to Peter)
 - VSA(Valentine) = 0.60